edwardspeyer/heat-ledger/README.md

 ```

-## Generic Polling
+## Generic polling

 You can make your own connection and poll for any of the data-fields supported
 by the BlueTherm.
-See BlueTherm::Field for details on the available fields.
+See `BlueTherm::Field` for details on the available fields.

 ```ruby
 connection = BlueTherm::Connection.new("/dev/rfcomm0")